minima-global/minidocs/docs/learn/miningconsensus.md

 then
  Minimum TxPoW hash = CurrentMinTxPoWWork
 ```
-**4. Calculate Chain Speed and Block Difficulty **
+**4. Calculate Chain Speed and Block Difficulty**

-Using the latest 256 blocks in the main chain, the average time per block is calculated and the block difficulty target is adjusted accordingly.
+Using the latest 256 blocks in the main chain, the average time and block difficulty for each block is calculated and the block difficulty target is adjusted proportionally by a maximum of 10% up or down.

 `Initial Start Position = tip block, Initial End Position = tip - 256 `